KrakenMare-Interactive/doom-cricket/README.md

 # Doom Cricket
 The game of violent fantasy cricket.

+This repo is for general capturing of activities and asset creation.

+The main deliverable is in a different repo, dedicated to the Foundry VTT system.

 # Credits